ThreeMammals/Ocelot/docs/features/caching.rst

 Caching
 =======

+Ocelot currently supports caching on the URL of the downstream service and setting a TTL in seconds to expire the cache.
+Users can also clear the cache for a specific region by using Ocelot's :ref:`administration-api`.

-Ocelot supports some very rudimentary caching at the moment provider by the `CacheManager <https://github.com/MichaCo/CacheManager>`_ project.
+Ocelot utilizes some very rudimentary caching at the moment provider by the `CacheManager <https://github.com/MichaCo/CacheManager>`_ project.
 This is an amazing project that is solving a lot of caching problems.
 We would recommend using this package to cache with Ocelot.

 The following example shows how to add *CacheManager* to Ocelot so that you can do output caching.